What do Tasmanian devils look like?

 Tasmanian devils have enormous value.
 They are fundamental to our ecology at the top of the food chain.
 As scavengers they play a vital role as nature’s auditors, removing sick, slow, diseased and dead animals from the landscape.

-Tasmanian devils are a very important line of defence against introduced animals, particularly feral predators like cats and ferrets.
-Both species are devastating to native wildlife.
+Tasmanian devils are a very important line of defence against introduced animals, particularly feral predators like cats, foxes and ferrets, species which are devastating to native wildlife.

 If there are still thousands of Tasmanian devils left in the wild, then how can they be classified as ‘endangered’?

 It’s hard for us to know exactly how many Tasmanian devils remain in the wild, but our best estimate is thousands of mature individuals.
 One of the reasons why it’s difficult to be more precise is that there are population number estimates for only a few places across the state.
-Good estimates for anywhere in the World Heritage Area, for instance, aren’t available because there are no roads and it’s hard to check traps on a daily basis.
+Good estimates for remote areas are hard to obtain because of the difficult access.
 As with all our information, we are reviewing these figures as we learn more, so they may change.

 Why is it so important that Tasmanian devils don’t become extinct in the wild?